msberends/AMR/index.md

 1. It **cleanses existing data** by providing new *classes* for microoganisms, antibiotics and antimicrobial results (both S/I/R and MIC).
 By installing this package, you teach R everything about microbiology that is needed for analysis.
 These functions all use intelligent rules to guess results that you would expect:

    * Use `as.mo()` to get a microbial ID.
 The IDs are human readable for the trained eye - the ID of *Klebsiella pneumoniae* is "B_KLBSL_PNE" (B stands for Bacteria) and the ID of *S. aureus* is "B_STPHY_AUR".
 The function takes almost any text as input that looks like the name or code of a microorganism like "E. coli", "esco" or "esccol" and tries to find expected results using intelligent rules combined with the included Catalogue of Life data set.
 It only takes milliseconds to find results, please see our [benchmarks](./articles/benchmarks.html).
 Moreover, it can group *Staphylococci* into coagulase negative and positive (CoNS and CoPS, see [source](./reference/as.mo.html#source)) and can categorise *Streptococci* into Lancefield groups (like beta-haemolytic *Streptococcus* Group B, [source](./reference/as.mo.html#source)).
-   * Use `as.rsi()` to transform values to valid antimicrobial results.
+   * Use `as.rsi()` to get antibiotic interpretations based on raw MIC values (in mg/L) or disk diffusion values (in mm), or transform existing values to valid antimicrobial results.
 It produces just S, I or R based on your input and warns about invalid values.
 Even values like "<=0.002; S" (combined MIC/RSI) will result in "S".
    * Use `as.mic()` to cleanse your MIC values.
 It produces a so-called factor (called *ordinal* in SPSS) with valid MIC values as levels.
 A value like "<=0.002; S" (combined MIC/RSI) will result in "<=0.002".
    * Use `as.ab()` to get a antibiotic ID, which are abbreviations used by EARS-Net whenever available.
 Use `as.atc()` to get the ATC code of an antibiotic as defined by the WHO.
 This package contains a database with most LIS codes, official names, DDDs and even trade names of antibiotics.
 For example, the values "Furabid", "Furadantin", "nitro" all return the ID of Nitrofurantoine.